- The User Interface

-Documentation of MAnE-EP is provided electronically in a variety of formats and is installed on your hard disk along with the software.
+Documentation of MAnE v4.0 is provided electronically in a variety of formats and is installed on your hard disk along with the software.

 At the field level of forms, hovering the mouse over an active control (text fields, buttons, check boxes, etc.) exposes a tooltip that describes the purpose of the control;

-At the form level, clicking the icon in the upper right corner results in the display of a help file that describes the purpose and use of the form.
+At the form level, clicking the symbol on the right side of the title bar (next to the Close button ‘x’) results in the display of a help file that describes the purpose and use of the form.
 Links appear frequently in these files to provide ready access to related information, as appropriate;

 An overview document serves as a user’s guide that links to the help files for details;

 A technical document provides a mathematical formulation of the HILTOP program;

 Articles are included that explain the purpose and function of co-state variables and provide guidance for estimating initial values required for the solution of the boundary value problem;

 Additional articles are included that provide troubleshooting tips to resolve boundary value problem convergence issues;

 Example missions are included with full explanations of how they are solved;